deepikagarg01/AI-Quaranteams/README.md

 5. pip install ffmpeg
 6. pip install imagio-ffmpeg
 7. run command python main.py --videopath "VideoPath" --region "Area_Name"
-8. output will be a CSV File and .mp4 video .mp4 for bird eye view
+8. output will be a CSV File and.mp4 video.mp4 for bird eye view

 Running main.py will open a window of the first frame in the video.
 At this point the code expects the user to mark 6 points by clicking appropriate positions on the frame.